 The Christian Bible adds the additional 27 books of the New Testament.
 This complete list of books was found acceptable because the church deemed them to be divinely inspired books.

-The Catholic Bible includes 14 books that are not considered canonical, known as the Apocrypha (Those hidden away).
+The RCC Bible includes 14 books that are not considered canonical, known as the Apocrypha (Those hidden away).
 They were included in the Septuagint (the primary translation of the Hebrew Bible into Greek) and the Latin Vulgate (Jerome’s 4th-century Bible translation that became the Catholic Church’s official version in 1546).
 Jesus and the New Testament writers never quoted from the Apocrypha.

-The Apocryphal New Testament books, such as the Gospels of Thomas and Judas, were not added to the Canon because they promote a Gnostic (“inward knowing) heretical form of theology and were writings of unknown authorship or doubtful origin and were incompatible with the established First Century writers of the New Testament.
+The Apocryphal New Testament books, such as the Gospels of Thomas and Judas, were not added to the Canon because they promote a Gnostic (“inward knowing") heretical form of theology and were writings of unknown authorship or doubtful origin and were incompatible with the established First Century writers of the New Testament.

 SOLA SCRIPTURA